ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 ### Using the Kernel to Compile Armbian Firmware

 Compiling Armbian firmware supports localization operations and can also be compiled online using `github.com`'s Actions.
-The usage method for local compilation is detailed in: [Local Packaging](../README.md#local-packaging), and the method for compiling online using Actions is detailed in: [Compiling using GitHub Actions](../README.md#compiling-using-github-actions).
+The usage method for local compilation is detailed in: [Local Packaging](../README.md#local-build-instructions), and the method for compiling online using Actions is detailed in: [Compiling using GitHub Actions](../README.md#github-actions-input-parameter-description).

 ### Installing the Kernel in an Existing Armbian System

 You can use the `armbian-update` command to install the compiled kernel into an existing Armbian system.
-The specific operation method is detailed in: [Updating Armbian kernel](../README.md#updating-armbian-kernel)
+The specific operation method is detailed in: [Updating the Armbian kernel](../README.md#updating-the-armbian-kernel)

 ### Using the Kernel in an OpenWrt System